Summary Of Significant Accounting Policies And Nature Of Operations

 The Company's products consist of body parts, engine parts, performance parts and accessories.
 The body parts category is primarily comprised of parts for the exterior of an automobile.
 Our parts in this category are typically replacement parts for original body parts that have been damaged as a result of a collision or through general wear and tear.
 The majority of these products are sold through our websites.
 In addition, we sell an extensive line of mirror products, including our own private-label brand called Kool-Vue™, which are marketed and sold as aftermarket replacement parts and as upgrades to existing parts.
 The engine parts category is comprised of engine components and other mechanical and electrical parts, which are often referred to as hard parts.
 These parts serve as replacement parts for existing engine parts and are generally used by professionals and do-it-yourselfers for engine and mechanical maintenance and repair.
 We offer performance versions of many parts sold in each of the above categories.
 Performance parts and accessories generally consist of parts that enhance the performance of the automobile, upgrade existing functionality of a specific part or improve the physical appearance or comfort of the automobile.

-The Company’s fiscal year is based on a 52/53 week fiscal year ending on the Saturday closest to December 31.
+The Company's fiscal year is based on a 52/53 week fiscal year ending on the Saturday closest to December 31.
+Prior to fiscal 2009, the Company reported on a calendar year basis.

 Principles of Consolidation